jayson-garrison/ML-Naive-Bayes/README.md

 - Linux based development
 - Anaconda to manage several packages

+### Machine Learning
+- Implemented the Naive Bayes Classifier
+- Implemented two different probabilistic models for training: multivariate Bernoulli event model and multinomial event model
+- Verified testing and training accuracy using five fold cross validation
+- Achieved acceptable of ~84% for image classification and ~95% for mail classification

 ### Packages

 - NumPy

 ### Insight

-- Manage and organize large data sets
+- Managed and organized large data sets
-- Implement abstract classes and methods
+- Implemented abstract classes and methods
-- Generalize a modular model implementation to support both data sets
+- Generalized a modular model implementation to support both data sets
 - Learned the application of Bayesian statistics for machine learning algorithms
 - Analyzed the impact of algorithmic efficiency in the context of large data processing
 - Utilized NumPy to handle large arrays of data